Esri/arcgis-runtime-samples-android/java/service-feature-table-nocache/README.md

 ## About the data

-The sample opens with an initial visible extent centred over pool permit statuses in California.
+The sample opens with an initial visible extent centered over pool permit statuses in California.

 ## Additional information